HusterHope/VCL-research-group/content/home/welcome.md

 <br>

 <p>
-The Video Coding Lab (VCL) is led by Prof. Siwei Ma and consisits of 5 research faculties and over 20 Ph.D / Master students.
-Our research activities encompass many areas related to intelligent multimedia computing, including video coding, communication, neuralmorphic computing, mixed-reality and multi-dimensional signal processing and analysis.
+The Video Coding Lab (VCL) is led by Prof. Siwei Ma and consists of 5 research faculties and over 20 Ph.D. / Master students.
+Our research activities encompass many areas related to intelligent multimedia computing, including video coding, communication, neuromorphic computing, mixed-reality, and multi-dimensional signal processing and analysis.
 </p>

 <!-- <br>